mysafawale-ai/safawala-crm/DELETE_API_README.md

 - Soft delete preferred (sets is_active=false and updates updated_at) when the column exists.
 - If is_active column is missing, falls back to hard delete.
 - Vendors: prevents deletion if there are active purchases (pending/partial).
+- Bookings: blocks deletion if payments exist; otherwise prefers to mark status=cancelled (and is_active=false when available).
+Falls back to hard delete.
+- Expenses: standard soft delete when available, otherwise hard delete.
 - Auth: only super_admin, franchise_admin, and staff can delete; non-super admins must match franchise_id if present.

 Responses: